 Uses not listed in Table 19.303.2, and not considered accessory or similar pursuant to (E) and (F) below, are prohibited.
+Uses listed with an "N" in Table 19.303.2 are also prohibited.

 E. Accessory Uses

 Uses that are accessory to a primary use are allowed if they comply with all development standards.
 For the purposes of this section, drive-through facilities are considered an accessory use and must conform to Section 19.606.3.